-In the performance stakes, the thing to remember is that flow is everything and less back-pressure, generally, means more power.
+In the performance stakes, the thing to remember is that better flow (and therefore straighter pipe design) is everything, and less back-pressure – generally – means more power.
 Technically back-pressure is the force opposed to the desired flow of a liquid or gas in a confined space.
 It’s a misleading term, because it implies that it’s a flow in the opposite direction, when in reality it’s just resistance created by other influences (like pipe diameters and the amount of bends) causing a reduced flow.

 Quite obviously, as the resistance decreases, the noise goes up – there’s a reason they call those restrictive boxes silencers!
 For flow purposes, having no silencers or resonators at all would be best but, don’t forget, you’re the one who has to live with it.
 Take it from experience, sitting on the motorway at 3-4000rpm with a loud exhaust can really do your head in, we’ve made these mistakes so you don’t have to!
 You may think a stupidly loud exhaust okay for track-days but, that’s not the case either.
 Most tracks place noise restrictions on cars and you will be tested before being allowed on the circuit.
 It’s a trade off between optimum performance, and actually wanting to drive it.

 In an ideal world, exhausts would be a straight pipe, front to back, with no bends – unfortunately this is rarely possible.
 It’s still something to bear in mind though, performance systems are designed to be as free from contortions as possible, often re-routing the standard location for optimum flow.
 It’s also advisable to look out for quality workmanship in the bends – all good systems will be ‘mandrel bent’ on a special machine meaning the tube will hardly change diameter through the twisty stuff.
 This prevents any ‘pinching’ in the pipe which will cut down the potential airflow.